nlip-lab/nlip-lab.github.io/research.md

                             <div class="accordion-body">
                                 <div class="content">
                                     <!-- Change content here-->
                                     <p>The process of query formulation can prove to be time-consuming, especially for inexperienced users or those with intricate information requirements.
 To address this issue, Query Auto-Completion (QAC) module is designed to aid users in effectively expressing their information needs through search queries.
 The primary objective is to assist users in completing their search tasks more efficiently by accurately comprehending their query intent based on the partially-typed prefix.
 Within the NLIP lab, in collaboration with the Microsoft Auto-suggest team, our research efforts have been focused on developing an improved quality QAC system.
-Furthermore, we have focused on scaling these systems to non-English language for Bing search engine.</p>
+Furthermore, we have focused on scaling these systems to non-English language for the Bing search engine.</p>
                                 </div>
                             </div>
                         </div>